ShreckedTO/nerw/README.md

 ``NetworkGroup.addInput``
 Adds an input to each of the networks<br />
 ``NetworkGroup.addLayer``
-Adds a hidden layer to each of the networks ``NetworkGroup.addOutput``
+Adds a hidden layer to each of the networks<br />
+``NetworkGroup.addOutput``
-Adds an output to each of the networks ``NetworkGroup.initiate``
+Adds an output to each of the networks<br />
+``NetworkGroup.initiate``
-Initiates the networks
+Initiates the networks<br />
 ``NetworkGroup.sort``
-Sorts the networks by their score (lowest to highest) ``NetworkGroup.generation``
+Sorts the networks by their score (lowest to highest)<br />
+``NetworkGroup.generation``
-Removes the worst 50% of the networks and replaces them with new networks (higher score is considered worse) ``NetworkGroup.each``
+Removes the worst 50% of the networks and replaces them with new networks (higher score is considered worse)<br />
+``NetworkGroup.each``
-Executes a callback for each of the networks
+Executes a callback for each of the networks<br />
 ```js
 networks.each(function(n,i){
 	// n represents a network